ng-galien/idea-plpgdebugger/README.md

 ## Features

-### Direct debug from a console from a SELECT statement
+### Direct debug in a console from a SELECT statement

+Just write a statement using the function you want to debug

+> SELECT function_name(args)

 ![](img/direct.gif)

 ### Debug a routine from the database explorer

+Choose Debug routine action in the database tree and run it in a console

 ![](img/indirect.gif)

 ### Variable inspection

-(Composite types are not returned by the extension)
+(Composite types are not returned by the extension see [Limitation](#limitation))

   * Basic variables
   * Arrays(including array of composite)